Dai Trading Up 0.1% Over Last 7 Days (DAI)

 According to CryptoCompare, “Multi Collateral Dai (DAI) is a multi collateral-backed cryptocurrency.
 It was created by the Maker, a smart contract platform on the Ethereum blockchain, to enable anyone to leverage their Ethereum assets and generate MCD tokens on the Maker Platform.
 Once generated, MCD can be used in the same manner as any other cryptocurrency. “

-It is usually not possible to buy alternative cryptocurrencies such as Dai directly using U.S. dollars.
-Investors seeking to trade Dai should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as Dai directly using U.S. dollars.
+Investors seeking to trade Dai should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Dai using one of the aforementioned exchanges.

 Receive News & Updates for Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.